Monash-FIT3170/BaLance-Team-Forming-Dashboard/balance/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+If you do not have npm, please install node js first (npm is included inside the installation bundle).

 ## Available Scripts

 In the project directory, you can run:

+### 'npm install'
+Install packages for the first time when this project is cloned

 ### `npm start`